StevenLi-phoenix/codio_auto_5minte_reader/README.md

 ## Overview

-This project provides a small Selenium script that logs into Codio, scrapes the course dashboard, and visits each outstanding section so new material is marked as read.
-While the browser runs headless by default, you can enable a visible session for debugging.
+This project provides a minimal Selenium script that logs into Codio, scrapes the course dashboard, and automatically scrolls through each outstanding section.
+The tool ensures you stay on each page for more than 5 minutes, which may help with progress tracking, but it does **not** explicitly mark sections as read.

+**This is not an official tool from Codio.**
+**Might violate the terms of service.**
+**Use at your own risk.**
+**It is not guaranteed to work.**
+**You are responsible for your own actions.**
+**It's not for you to cheating on reading time.
+It's for helping you to learn without manually scrolling.**

 ## Limitations